dankamongmen/notcurses-rs/README.md

 A safe and ergonomic Rust wrapper for the [notcurses C library](https://github.com/dankamongmen/notcurses).

+**IMPORTANT NOTE:**

-**NOTE:** This is WIP (alpha pre-release) in preparation for the upcoming 2.0 version.
+This is a WIP (alpha pre-release) in preparation for the upcoming 2.0 version.
-With API still incomplete and unstable, as well as the documentation.
+With API and documentation still incomplete and unstable.
+And its dependencies can point to unpublished crates versions which will not work through crates.io.